There and back again: A circuit extraction tale: Rewriting while preserving the existence of gflow

 Suppose there exists $w'\in S_{k+1}\setminus S_k$, then either $w'\in g_k(w_k)$ or $w'\in\odd{}{g_k(w_k)}$; in either case $w_k\prec w'$.
 In other words, we always remove a minimal element from the set and add only elements that come strictly later in the partial order.
 Therefore, the process terminates after $n\leq\abs{V}$ steps, at which point $S_n=\emptyset$, and the process requires $O(\abs{V}^2)$ operations at each step.
 The total complexity is therefore $O(\abs{V}^3)$.
 The function $g'=g_n$ has the desired properties: (1) holds because we never modify the value of the function on inputs other than $v$, (2) and (3) hold because $S_n=\emptyset$, and (4) was shown to follow from Lemma~\ref{lem:successor-gflow}. \end{proof}

-Based on these lemmas, we can now show the focusing property: first for arbitrary \LOG{}s and then for \LOG{}s corresponding to an MBQC diagram in phase-gadget form.
+Based on these lemmas, we can now show the focusing property.
 These results state that correction sets can be simplified to only contain qubits measured in the \XY plane.
 Moreover, side-effects of corrections (i.e.\ effects on qubits other than the one being corrected) never affect qubits measured in the \XY plane.

 \begin{proposition} Let $(G,I,O,\ld)$ be a labelled open graph which has gflow.
 Then $(G,I,O,\ld)$ has a maximally delayed gflow $(g,\prec)$ with the following properties for all $v\in V$: \begin{itemize} \item for all $w\in g(v)\cap\comp{O}$, either $v=w$ or $\ld(w)= \XYm$, and \item for all $w\in \odd{}{g(v)}\cap\comp{O}$, either $v=w$ or $\ld(w)\neq \XYm$. \end{itemize} This maximally delayed gflow can be constructed in a number of steps that is polynomial in the number of vertices in $G$. \end{proposition} \begin{proof} Let $(g_0,\prec)$ be a maximally delayed gflow of $(G,I,O,\ld)$.
 Set $n:=\abs{V}$ and consider the vertices in some order $v_1,\ldots,v_n$.
 For each $k=1,\ldots,n$, let $g_k$ be the function that results from applying Lemma~\ref{lem:focus-single-vertex} to the gflow $(g_{k-1},\prec)$ and the vertex $v_k$.
 Then $g_k$ satisfies the two properties for the vertex $v_k$.
 The function $g_k$ also equals $g_{k-1}$ on all inputs other than $v_k$, so in fact $g_k$ satisfies the two properties for all vertices $v_1,\ldots,v_k$.
 Thus, $g_n$ satisfies the two properties for all vertices.
 Moreover, the partial order does not change, so $(g_n,\prec)$ is as delayed as $(g_0,\prec)$; i.e.\ it is maximally delayed.
 Hence if $g:=g_n$, then $(g,\prec)$ has all the desired properties.
 The construction of each successive $g_{k+1}$ via Lemma~\ref{lem:focus-single-vertex} takes $O(n^3)$ operations, which we perform at most $n$ times, giving a complexity of $O(n^4)$. \end{proof}